tompave/fun_with_flags/README.md

 For this reason, things that are referenced in the hot path of the library are frozen at compile time with [module attributes](https://elixir-lang.org/getting-started/module-attributes.html#as-constants).
 This effectively minimizes needless inter-process messages, and gives a nice performance boost to busy applications.

 This should only be a problem in the development environment, where if you change some settings after the initial compilation, Mix will not recompile the dependencies.
-In the production enviroment this should not be an issue.
+In the production environment this should not be an issue.